CreggLab/CreggLab.github.io/index.md

 {% capture text %}

-Our research aims to understand how brainstem motor circuits, which connect higher brain functions to the spinal cord for movement execution, are organized.
+The brainstem connects higher brain functions to the spinal cord for movement execution.
+Our research aims to understand how brainstem motor circuits are organized.
 This knowledge could lead to new treatments for movement disorders in humans.

 {%
   include button.html